effector/effector/docs/api/effector/Effect.md

 ```

 - Set handler `fn` for `effect`
-- If `effect` was handler before, it will be replaced
+- If effect already had an implementation at the time of the call, it will be replaced by a new one
 - Hint: current handler can be extracted with [`effect.use.getCurrent()`](#usegetcurrent)

 :::note